 1: The Spine Protects Your Spinal Cord

 Your spinal cord is a very important part of your nervous system, and it runs from your brain all the way down to your lower back.
 It is responsible for sending signals between your brain and the rest of your body.
-Without your spinal cord, you would not be able to move or feel anything below your waist, so it’s important to visit a physiotherapist in Peterborough if you suspect you have a spinal injury.
+Without your spinal cord, you would not be able to move or feel anything below your waist, so it’s important to visit a physiotherapist in oakville if you suspect you have a spinal injury.

 2: The Spine Supports Your Body

 Your spine is responsible for supporting your entire body.
 It is made up of 33 individual bones, called vertebrae, that are stacked on top of each other.
 These bones are connected to each other by ligaments and muscles, which allow you to move your spine in a variety of directions.
 Without the support of your spine, your body would simply collapse.

 Your spine is not just a rigid support structure – it also allows you to move in a variety of directions.
 The vertebrae in your spine are connected to each other by joints, which allow your spine to bend and twist.
 This flexibility is what allows you to perform a wide range of movements, such as sitting, standing, walking, and even running.

 4: The Spine Is Important for Good Posture

 Your spine plays a very important role in maintaining good posture.
 When you stand up straight, the natural curve of your spine puts your head and shoulders in alignment over your pelvis.
 This alignment is important for keeping your bones and joints in proper alignment, which can help to prevent pain and injuries.